A day on the Tour de France

-VITTEL, France Statistic, quote and fact of the day after the fourth stage of the Tour de France, a 207.5-km ride from Mondorf-les-Bains, Luxembourg, on Tuesday.
+VITTEL, France (Reuters) - Statistic, quote and fact of the day after the fourth stage of the Tour de France, a 207.5-km ride from Mondorf-les-Bains, Luxembourg, on Tuesday.

 The number of roundabouts the peloton had to go through during the fourth stage.
 Roundabouts are tricky to handle for the peloton, especially in bad weather.